devnull-cz/c-prog-lang/modules/program-arguments.md

 ## :wrench: Task: print command line arguments

-- print all command line arguments using `argc`
+- Print all command line arguments using `argc`
-- print all command line arguments using just `argv`
+- Print all command line arguments using just `argv`
-- print all command line arguments not starting with `-`
+- Print all command line arguments not starting with `-`
-- print all command line arguments using a recursive function (that accepts pointer to pointer to char)
+- Print all command line arguments using a recursive function (that accepts pointer to pointer to char).

 Note: for all arguments print their address as well

 Note: do not print the terminating null pointer entry
-  - some `printf()` implementations barf on null pointer when printing via the `%s` format string
+- Some `printf()` implementations barf on null pointer when printing via the `%s` format string

 Code:
 - #solution argv-while.c
 - #solution argv-for.c
 - #solution argv-nodash.c
 - #solution print-argv-recursively.c

 ## :wrench: Task: print command line arguments (part II.)

-- print all command line arguments without using square brackets
+- Print all command line arguments without using square brackets
-- as above but do not use any variable aside from `argv`
+- As above but do not use any variable aside from `argv`

 ## :wrench: Task: get char distance in specific argument

-write a program with usage `./a.out <a> <b> <string>` to find a distance (number of characters) between the first occurence of character `<a>` and `<b>` in a string `<string>`.
+Write a program with usage `./a.out <a> <b> <string>` to find a distance (number of characters) between the first occurence of character `<a>` and `<b>` in a string `<string>`.
 If either of the character is not found in the string, print an error.